Chern-Weil theory for Haefliger-singular foliations: Background

-Such connections, now called \emph{Bott connections}, are flat along leaves, in that their curvature forms $R_{\nabla}$ vanish on restriction to the tangent distribution of leaves.
+Bott connections are flat along leaves, in that their curvature forms $R_{\nabla}$ vanish on restriction to the tangent distribution of leaves.
 As a consequence, one has \emph{Bott's vanishing theorem}: for any Bott connection $\nabla$ on $\nuFF$, the associated Chern-Weil characteristic map $\RB[c_{1},\dots,c_{q}]\rightarrow\Omega^{*}(M)$ encoding the Pontryagin classes of $\nuFF$, defined on generators by

 vanishes on all monomials (in the $c_{i}$) of degree greater than $2q$.
-Bott's vanishing theorem has the following consequence.